-A study of the Kingscliff coastline has found that a strip of land 40 metres wide is vulnerable to strong storms and could be eroded to the point where it disappears entirely.
+A study of the Kingscliff coastline in northern New South Wales has found that a strip of land 40 metres wide is vulnerable to strong storms and could be eroded to the point where it disappears entirely.
 This includes much of the caravan park and surf club and the entire bowling club.
-More alarmingly, the study found that a combination of rising sea levels due to climate change and the natural
+More alarmingly, the study found that a combination of rising sea levels due to